sunflynf/web-notes/docs/technologies/js/ts.md

 }

 class Rectangle implements Shape {
-  // using protected for these members allows access from classes that extend from this class, such as Square public constructor(protected readonly width: number, protected readonly height: number) {}
+  // using protected for these members allows access
+  // from classes that extend from this class, such as Square public constructor(
+    protected readonly width: number,
+    protected readonly height: number
+  ) {}

   public getArea(): number {
     return this.width * this.height;